Is your world spinning?

 The rate of recurrence of BPPV is about 15% to 30% per year but if that happens just book in again and our trained physiotherapists will be able to help.

-If you think you have dizziness or vertigo, we will be able to complete a thorough exam to determine whether or not you have BPPV, another form of vertigo or whether your dizziness is coming from your cervical spine which is a common area to cause feelings of vertigo.
+If you think you have dizziness or vertigo, we will be able to complete a thorough exam to determine whether or not you have BPPV, another form of vertigo or whether your dizziness is coming from your cervical spine, which is also a common area to cause feelings of vertigo.
 Cervicogenic vertigo can also be treated easily by physiotherapists through joint mobilisations, deep tissue massage, dry needling, stretches and specific strengthening exercises and postural corrections.